 Trust structure + Coogan account + court-approved contracts provides maximum protection:

-As of March 3, 2025, FinCEN announced that domestic U.S. companies are no longer required to file Beneficial Ownership Information (BOI) reports.
+In a March 21, 2025 interim final rule (published March 26, 2025), FinCEN removed the requirement for U.S. (domestic) companies and U.S. persons to file Beneficial Ownership Information (BOI) reports.
+That exemption remains in force as of 2026, and FinCEN has said it intends to issue a final rule.
 However, this rule has changed multiple times and may change again.
 Always check the current rule at FinCEN.gov/boi before relying on any exemption.

-Under 31 CFR ยง1010.380, if a beneficial owner is a minor child (under 18), the reporting company must report a parent or legal guardian instead of the minor.
+Under 31 CFR §1010.380, if a beneficial owner is a minor child (under 18), a reporting company that must file must report a parent or legal guardian instead of the minor.
+As noted above, this now applies only to foreign reporting companies; a domestic LLC with minor members generally has nothing to file.

 If the minor receives distributions from the LLC that are not compensation for services (i.e., unearned income), the "kiddie tax" may apply.

-The kiddie tax (IRC ยง1(g)) taxes a child's unearned income above a threshold ($2,500 for 2024) at the parent's marginal tax rate instead of the child's lower rate.
+The kiddie tax (IRC §1(g)) taxes a child's unearned income above a threshold ($2,700 for 2025) at the parent's marginal tax rate instead of the child's lower rate.
 This prevents parents from shifting investment income to children to avoid taxes.

 Resources: IRS Topic 553 (Kiddie Tax), IRS Publication 929